 Conducting interviews with a few customers gives plenty of insight into the questions they ask at every stage of the purchasing cycle.
 Get to know what they are thinking when looking at your product and what prompts them to actually make a purchase.
 Use the information you learn to create an editorial planner.

 Be sure to involve the editorial team at this stage.
-This may include the writers, editors, graphic artists and photographers.
+This may include the writers, editors, graphic artists, and photographers.
 This is where you get to finalize the publication schedule discussed in Stage 1 i.e. Building a Strong Foundation.
 Decide on how long it should take to create different types of content.
-Factor in the time it take research and write, create graphics and layout, as well as edit and upload.
+Factor in the time it takes to research and writes, create graphics and layout, as well as edit and upload.
 You should also make a decision regarding how often you’ll hold planning sessions.
 At least once a year, preferably in December or early January, hold a high-profile meeting to create a strategy for the coming year.

 A sample content workflow may look something like this;